ColorLines

-Colorlines is a digital media platform that seeks to build a political home for everyday people and activists.
-The platform creates accessible multimedia to power its vision of a just multiracial democracy where all thrive.
+Colorlines is a digital news platform that publishes political content focusing on social justice and progressive activism.

 History

 Colorlines was founded in 1998 as a print publication published jointly by the Applied Research Center (now Race Forward), and the now defunct Center for Third World Organizing, a training center for community organizers of color.
 Founded by Bob Wing and Jeff Chang, Colorlines worked to popularize a race-centered cultural and political analysis and bring attention to contemporary race justice issues and movements in the United States.

 In 2010, Colorlines became an exclusively digital publication featuring investigative reporting and news analysis from the perspective of communities of color.
 For over a decade, Colorlines published award-winning journalism and articles that ranged from essays, investigative reports, think pieces, opinion columns, and cultural criticism.
 The publication's shift to digital publishing resulted in national recognition and an annual readership of over 20 million.

 Under the leadership of Dr. Charlene Sinclair, Chief of Staff at Race Forward, Colorlines restructured in the fall of 2022 to meet the demands of the political landscape and grew into a digital multimedia platform.
-Today, Colorlines creates accessible media to power its vision of a just democracy where all thrive.
-Its full launch is pending for January 2023.
+It relaunched in January 2023.